PILIX123/adventofcode2022/README.md

 ##### part two

 it was way easier the only thing that got me stuck was the fact that i wasnt reseting my values to calculate the scenic score at the right place

+#### day 9

+i couldnt do it on the day it game out, so yeah taking my chance on day 10